louthy/language-ext/README.md

 ### List pattern matching

 Here we implement the standard functional pattern for matching on list elements.
-In our version you must provide 3 handlers:
+In our version you must provide at least 2 handlers:

 * One for an empty list
-* One for a list with a single item in it
-* One for a list with more than one item in it
+* One for a non-empty list
+*
+However, you can provide up to seven handlers, one for an empty list and six for deconstructing the first six items at the head of the list.

 ```C#
     public int Sum(IEnumerable<int> list) =>